hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 I'm not sure their proposal satisfies all the points on my wishlist, but I wil set myself the homework of writing about the paper in more detail some time to understand it better and see how well it does.
-In fairness, Hawking was motivated by a different temporal problem, namely the awkwardness of the big bang.
+(In fairness to Hawking, he was motivated by a different temporal problem, namely the awkwardness of an initial singularity in our fundamental description of the universe, aka the Big Bang.)

 #### Conclusion